 As mentioned in an above section ice structuring proteins affect the growth and structure of ice crystals by directly accumulating or adsorbing (if not strictly chemically 'binding') to the growing ice crystals and inhibiting the crystal growth (particularly in one direction or axis) resulting in modification of the resulting ice crystal size and structure and hence its physical properties.
 For food products based on ice, addition of ISP also has important impacts on the sensory properties of the resultant ice products.
-Such altered sensory properties include resultant hardness (and how long before the ice product melts), creaminess and alterations to flavour delivery.
-These aspects were postulated in some of the recent references concerning ice structuring proteins (specifically Griffith and Ewart, 1995).
+Such altered sensory properties include resultant hardness, thermal stability (resistance to melting), brittleness and alterations to flavour and colour delivery.
+These aspects were postulated in some of the recent references concerning ice structuring proteins (specifically Griffith and Ewart, 1995 and Clarke et al, 2003).